 05 Jan Five Cash Flow Resolutions Every Law Firms Should Make

-If you plan any growth in 2019, you need to ensure that your cash flow remains positive throughout the year.
-Here are a five cash flow resolutions that can help you plan for and mitigate any cash flow problems in 2019.
+If you plan any growth, you need to ensure that your cash flow remains positive throughout the year.
+Here are a five cash flow resolutions that can help you plan for and mitigate any cash flow problems.

 1. Build a Cash Flow Forecast